pedros/mtgdeck/README.rst

 What is it?
 -----------

-``mtgdeck`` is both an application and a (Python 3) library for decoding and encoding various decklist formats for Magic: The Gathering.
+``mtgdeck`` is an application and library for decoding and encoding various decklist formats for Magic: The Gathering.

 Usage